-Her small business has only been in operation since march and has already helped many people.
+The company has been operating for a short time and has already helped many people.
 Most often, Americans, Australians, British, and Germans ask for help. – I thought that Polish roots are sought by those who want to confirm their citizenship.
 That is, they have a vested interest in it.
 But that’s not true.
 More often than not, sentiment, respect for tradition, simply put: matters of the heart come into play.
 I understand this perfectly: knowing about our family past is like a foundation for a house.
 Through it we also get to know ourselves.

 Sometimes the search is inspired by a story about ancestors or a secret hidden by them.